FILM EDUCATION IN A MIGRATION SOCIETY

 This page provides an overview of the department’s projects and collects texts, interviews and additional resources on the topics of film, migration and interculture.

-Germany is a country of immigration, and Frankfurt is considered a super diverse city: 72% of children under the age of seven in our city have a family history of migration.
-However, this diversity is not yet reflected in the cultural institutions.
-The DFF and its Department of Film Education and Outreach have a long way to go and many tasks to accomplish, and the team is constantly learning.
-These tasks include working on an anti-discriminatory critical stance, questioning entrenched structures, and constantly evaluating the DFF’s offerings – including diversifying the team and attracting a more diverse audience.
+Germany is an immigrant country, and Frankfurt is considered super-diverse: 72% of children under the age of seven in our urban society have a family background of migration.
+However, this diversity is not yet reflected in cultural institutions.
+The DFF and the Department of Film Education and Outreach also have a long way to go.
+Among their tasks are working towards an anti-discrimination stance, questioning entrenched structures, and diversifying the team and audience.

 Our DFF – Creating New Spaces